Work Package 8 – Concerted market surveillance action for product group “Tumble Dryers”

 Scope and Objectives

-The action will be based on the EU regulations in place mentioned above.
+The action is based on the EU regulations in place mentioned below.
 The central objectives of the work package are summarised as follows:

 - Assessment and use of screening methods to enhance the efficiency and effectiveness of market surveillance actions;

 - Checking product compliance based on document inspection;